danverbraganza/dotfiles/site-lisp/python-mode.el-6.0.10/doc/commands-python-mode.rst

 -----------------
 Go to the next line down in the traceback.

-With M-x univeral-argument (programmatically, optional argument BOTTOM), jump to the bottom (innermost) exception in the exception stack.
+With M-x universal-argument (programmatically, optional argument BOTTOM), jump to the bottom (innermost) exception in the exception stack.